skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The Dwarven King Konal Stonefist was the first to betray the triumvirate.
-During the twentieth year of their reign, he gathered in secret many Dwarves and tried to make Fol Thron his own.
+During the twentieth year of their reign, he gathered in secret many dwarves and tried to make Fol Thron his own.
 The other two leaders joined and defeated him.

 The remaining two leaders distrusted one another, and accused each